USDA RMA – AGENTS, LOSS ADJUSTERS AND POLICYHOLDERS

 What personal data do we collect?

-Specifically, the information we collect automatically may include information like your IP address, device type, unique device identification numbers, browser-type, broad geographic location (e.g. country or city-level location) and other technical information.
-We may also collect information about how your device has interacted with our Website, including the page(s) accessed and link(s) clicked.
+Specifically, the information we are seeking to collect includes information like your IP address, device type, unique device identification numbers, browser type, broad geographic location (e.g. country or city-level location) and other technical information.
+We may also collect information about how your device has interacted with our Website, including the pages accessed and links clicked.

 Collecting this information enables us to better understand visitors to our Website, where they come from, and what content on our Website is of interest to them.
 We use this information for our internal analytics purposes and to improve the quality and relevance of our Website to our visitors.

 Some of this information may be collected using cookies and similar tracking technology, as explained further under the heading “Cookies” below.

 INFORMATION THAT WE OBTAIN FROM THIRD PARTY SOURCES

 From time to time, we may receive personal information about you from third party sources but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.

 For example, if you are an individual who is obtaining insurance from us via an insurance broker, we may obtain data about you from your broker in order to help us prepare your quote and/or your insurance policy.
 For information about how your broker uses and shares your personal data, please refer to the broker’s own privacy statement.

 We may, where we are legally permitted to, also collect personal data from the following sources in order to provide services to you:

 - Electoral register;